Cervical disc disease and difficulty swallowing – cervicogenic dysphagia

-There is no doubt that TMJ patients suffer from swallowing difficulties, but do they have cervical instability as well and is this making swallowing difficulties more challenging?
+There is no doubt that TMJ patients suffer from swallowing difficulties, but do they have cervical instability as well, and is this making swallowing more challenging?

-In many patients we see with primary problems related to neck pain and cervical instability we see problems of TMJ.
+In many patients, we see primary problems related to neck pain and cervical instability see problems of TMJ.
 In many patients that we see with problems of TMJ, we see cervical neck pain.
-Surprising despite the research suggesting the connection, many patients were not made aware that their jaw pain could be a problem originating in the neck.
+Surprisingly, despite the research suggesting the connection, many patients were not made aware that their jaw pain could be a problem originating in the neck.

 They conducted a study looking for possible correlations between clinical signs of temporomandibular disorders (TMD) and cervical spine disorders.

-- Thirty-one consecutive patients with symptoms of TMD and 30 controls underwent a standardized clinical examination of the masticatory system, evaluating range of motion of the mandible, temporomandibular joint (TMJ) function and pain of the TMJ and masticatory muscles.
+- Thirty-one consecutive patients with symptoms of TMD and 30 controls underwent a standardized clinical examination of the masticatory system, evaluating the range of motion of the mandible, temporomandibular joint (TMJ) function, and pain of the TMJ and masticatory muscles.

-- Afterwards subjects were referred for clinical examination of the cervical spine, evaluating segmental limitations, tender points upon palpation of the muscles, hyperalgesia and hypermobility.
+- Afterward, subjects were referred for clinical examination of the cervical spine, evaluating segmental limitations, tender points upon palpation of the muscles, hyperalgesia, and hypermobility.

-There is a problem with the chewing muscles that is making problems in your cervical spine and for your entire posture
+There is a problem with the chewing muscles contributing to problems in your cervical spine and your entire posture

-Swallowing difficulties are hard to manage because in some patient cases, possible yours, you have to continuously “peel the onion,” to get to the true root cause of the patient’s problem.
-Swallowing difficulties may not be a primary complaint of a patient, but one of many complaints they have that seeming have no answer.
-Here we are examining whether the muscles of the jaw are negatively impacting your cervical spine and if your swallowing difficulties, indeed many problems you are suffering with, may be from this connection.
+Swallowing difficulties are hard to manage because in some patient cases, possibly yours, you have to continuously “peel the onion,” to get to the true root cause of the patient’s problem.
+Swallowing difficulties may not be a primary complaint of a patient, but one of the many complaints that seemingly have no answer.
+Here we are examining whether the muscles of the jaw are negatively impacting your cervical spine and if your swallowing difficulties, indeed many problems you are suffering from, may be from this connection.

-In the European journal of orthodontics, (7) doctors in Japan made a connection:
+In the European Journal of Orthodontics, (11) doctors in Japan made a connection:

 - In this study, the doctors compared the mandibular stress distribution and displacement of the cervical spine.
-In simple terms, how TMJ instability and hypermobility of the jaw negatively effected the cervical spine.
+In simple terms, how TMJ instability and hypermobility of the jaw negatively affected the cervical spine.

 Surgery for swallowing difficulties – high risk – low reward?

-When you look at the research above, especially when the bulk of it comes from oral and neurosurgeons, it is not difficult to see that surgery for swallowing difficulties is a high risk – low reward procedure.
-Let’s be clear though, there are times when surgery is necessary, especially if there is anatomical deformity that is possibly life threatening.
+When you look at the research above, especially when the bulk of it comes from oral and neurosurgeons, it is not difficult to see that surgery for swallowing difficulties is a high-risk – low-reward procedure.
+Let’s be clear though, there are times when surgery is necessary, especially if there is an anatomical deformity that is possibly life-threatening.

 Using exercise to help swallowing difficulties in cervical instability patients is clearly superior to surgery for patients desiring to avoid surgery.
-The problems of surgical correction ofswallowing difficulties from bony overgrowth (osteophytes or bone spurs) is documented in this research from Turkish surgeons from the Gulhane Military Medical Academy and Gelibolu Military Hospital.
+The problems of surgical correction of swallowing difficulties from bony overgrowth (osteophytes or bone spurs) are documented in this research by Turkish surgeons from the Gulhane Military Medical Academy and Gelibolu Military Hospital.

-This study was presented in The Journal of craniofacial surgery (8) and discusses the advantages and disadvantages of anterior cervical osteophytes surgical procedures.
+This study was presented in The Journal of Craniofacial Surgery (12) and discusses the advantages and disadvantages of anterior cervical osteophytes surgical procedures.
 (A frontal incision into the throat area or the mouth to get at the cervical bone spurs).

-The doctors looked at the operative records of anterior cervical osteophytes patients who did not benefit from conventional treatments and underwent osteophytectomy (bone spur removal).
+The doctors looked at the operative records of anterior cervical osteophyte patients who did not benefit from conventional treatments and underwent osteophytectomy (bone spur removal).

-Five patients were operated with the transcervical anterolateral method (incision into the neck), and 3 patients were operated with the transoral procedure (through the mouth).
+Five patients were operated on with the transcervical anterolateral method (incision into the neck), and 3 patients were operated on with the transoral procedure (through the mouth).
 Those using the transcervical method were likely to encounter complications.
-Although the transoral procedure is much safer, the patients may face postoperative pain, long healing time, and morbidities as hematoma, cervical instability, and infection after surgery.
+Although the transoral procedure is much safer, the patients may face postoperative pain, long healing times, and morbidities such as hematoma, cervical instability, and infection after surgery.

 Treating Cervical Spine Instability is treating swallowing difficulties

-We will see many patients who were told about surgeries, such as those spoke above and offered surgical consultation for his/her problem with swallowing if there is a concern the problem is due to a diverticulum or outpouching of the throat.
+We will see many patients who were told about surgeries, such as those spoken above, and offered surgical consultation for his/her problem with swallowing if there is a concern the problem is due to a diverticulum or outpouching of the throat.
 However, the surgical recommendation is often compromised by the difficulty in diagnosis.